JephteyAdolphe/UD_Haitian_Creole-Adolphe/README.md

 # Acknowledgments

-This conversion has been performed by Jephey Adolphe, a Rutgers Universoty alum.
+This conversion has been performed by Jephtey Adolphe, a Rutgers University alum.

 # Changelog